bin2738/bin2738/README.md

-# Dmitry Kovtun — Software Engineer 🛠️
+# Dmitry — Software Engineer 🛠️

 I am a Software Engineer specializing in **system integration** and the development of end-to-end solutions.